Management plan compartment 15

 Overall management objectives

 Where fragments of lowland heathland, including lichen heath communities, and dry acid grassland exist these should be maintained and expanded if practicable, managing adjacent scrub to prevent encroachment.
 The bulk of the area is dominated by grassland with elements of scrub, this should be retained.
 Gorse should be managed to increase structural diversity and to prevent it flourishing at the expense of other adjoining habitats, namely grassland and heath.
 Areas of scrub should be maintained at their current extent.
-Although there are some introduced plant species it its thought that most of these do not detrimentally affect either the habitat or aesthetic appeal of this part of the common.
+Although there are some introduced plant species it is thought that most of these do not detrimentally affect either the habitat or aesthetic appeal of this part of the common.
 They appear to be neither vigorous nor invasive in this environment.
 However, there are a number of Turkey oaks here which may cause problems in the future.

-Subcompartment 15 (7.6 ha)
+Compartment 15 (7.6 ha)

 ObjectiveAreaMethodComment

-HLS objectives
+HLS objective

+15.3) Retain stands of mature trees.
+Northwestern end of compartment.
 Remove any dangerous limbs overhanging path, car park or roadside.

 Reduce height and leave any dead trees as 'pegs'.